KEIRK-XANDREX-BRUAL/FINAL-PROJECT-IN-OOP_BRUAL/README.md

      - Organized and modular functionality for easy maintenance.
    - Abstracted vaccine and patient data management for clear separation of concerns.

 ## II.
-Explanation of How OOP Principles Were Applied 📋
+How OOP Principles Were Applied 📋

 ### 1. **Encapsulation**
    - **Implementation**: Patient and vaccine data are stored as private fields, accessible only through public getter and setter methods.
 This ensures data integrity and protects sensitive information.